kananlanginhooper/Caedo_Example/README.md

 All of the code here is also hosted on our example site.
 You can check it our here: http://GetCaedo.com

-If you are looking to make changes to the Caedo PHP Framework, the source is located here: https://github.com/kananlanginhooper/Caedo
+~~If you are looking to make changes to the Caedo PHP Framework, the source is located here: https://github.com/kananlanginhooper/Caedo~~
+Caedo PHP Framework is still in rapid development, for now please push changes to this repo.
+I will review these push requests and then at some point in the future split out the "Framework" from the framework and examples that are in this repo.